 TRICARE pharmacy benefits cover a wide range of prescription medications, as long as each drug is approved by the U.S. Food and Drug Administration.
 Your provider must also prescribe each medication “in accordance with good medical practice and established standards of quality” for the drug to be covered by TRICARE.
 Therefore, you may not need Medicare Part D, which also covers prescription drugs.
 However, if you meet certain financial criteria, you may qualify for help paying Medicare Part D premiums and drug costs.

-If you want coverage through TRICARE for Life, you must have Medicare Part A and Medicare Part B. With TRICARE Prime, it’s possible to have Medicare Part B without having Part A coverage.
+With TRICARE Prime, it’s possible to have Medicare Part B without having Part A coverage.
 You may also want to consider purchasing a Medigap plan, as Medigap covers some of the costs not covered by Original Medicare, such as copays and coinsurance.
-Having TRICARE, Original Medicare, and a Medigap plan can help you reduce your out-of-pocket costs if you need ongoing care for a chronic illness.
+Having TRICARE Standard or Prime, Original Medicare, and a Medigap plan can help you reduce your out-of-pocket costs if you need ongoing care for a chronic illness.
 Understand more about your TRICARE and Medicare benefits.

 How to Enroll in Medicare